matplotlib/matplotlib/doc/devel/contribute.rst

 Code
 ----
 You want to implement a feature or fix a bug or help with maintenance - much appreciated!
-Our library source code is found in
+Our library source code is found in:

 * Python library code: :file:`lib/`
 * C-extension code: :file:`src/`